fcarlone/react-clicky-game/README.md

 # Clicky Game - React

-## Game application using React for building the front-end interface
+## Game application using React for building the front-end interface.

 ### About the Application:
 The purpose of this application is to build an interactive game around React.